IBM/unitxt/README.md

     <img src="./assets/banner.png" alt="Image Description" width="100%" />
 </div>

-Unitxt is a python library for getting data fired up and set for utilization.
+Testing 123 Unitxt is a python library for getting data fired up and set for utilization.
 In one line of code, it preps a dataset or mixtures-of-datasets into an input-output format for training and evaluation.
 We aspire to be simple, adaptable and transperant.